 The CBD Benefits That You Need in Your Life

-Cannabinoids produced from plants, called phytocannabinoids, mimic the ones naturally produced by the body, and are therefore able to influence different biological processes.
-Although each cannabinoid acts differently within this system, they typically influence the function of two primary endocannabinoid receptors.
+Phytocannabinoids mimic the ones naturally produced by the body and are therefore able to influence different biological processes.
+Although each cannabinoid acts differently within the ECS, they typically influence the function of two primary endocannabinoid receptors.
 The first, CB1 receptor, is mostly found within the spinal cord (nervous system) and brain.

-Part of the reason why CBD is the primary focus of research these days, is because it was one of the first cannabinoids to be used for medicinal purposes that wasn’t associated with psychoactivity.
-Until CBD was singled out, cannabis tended to be high in THC.
+Part of the reason why CBD is the primary focus of research these days is that it was one of the first cannabinoids to be used for medicinal purposes that weren’t associated with psychoactivity.
+Until CBD was singled out, cannabis or medicinal marijuana tended to be high in THC.